vladduucckk/vladduucckk/README.md

-I specialize in backend development for web applications using Python and frameworks like Django, Flask, and FastAPI, leveraging Django ORM or SQLAlchemy for database management.
-My expertise includes building RESTful APIs with DRF (Django) and flask-restful (Flask), complemented by technical documentation using Swagger.
+I have experience developing the backend of web applications using Python with frameworks such as Django, Flask, and FastAPI.
+As an ORM, I use Django ORM or SQLAlchemy (for Flask and FastAPI).

-In testing, I utilize Pytest and Unittest, while my web scraping projects involve BeautifulSoup4, Requests, and Selenium for browser task automation.
-I am experienced in containerization with Docker and Kubernetes and possess strong knowledge of UNIX systems (Linux, macOS), including Bash/Shell scripting.
+I develop RESTful applications using Django REST Framework (DRF) for Django and Flask-RESTful for Flask and create technical documentation with Swagger.
+Additionally, I have backend development experience with PHP.
+For testing, I use Pytest and Unittest or Postman (for API testing).

+Additional tools I use for backend development include Redis, RabbitMQ, and Celery.
+When web scraping is needed, I work with BeautifulSoup4 and Requests.
+For browser automation, I use Selenium and Playwright.

+For containerization, I work with Docker and Kubernetes.
+I have a solid understanding of UNIX-based systems (Linux, macOS), including Bash/Shell scripting.
-My deployment experience includes hosting Python projects on platforms like PythonAnywhere.
-I am skilled in Git and GitHub for version control and have practical knowledge of network protocols such as HTTP, HTTPS, DNS, FTP, SMTP, and SSH.
+I have deployed Python projects on hosting platforms.
+I am proficient in version control tools such as Git and GitHub.
+I have knowledge of the application layer of TCP/IP, including HTTP, HTTPS, DNS, FTP, SMTP, and SSH.

-On the frontend, I work with HTML, CSS/Bootstrap, and JavaScript.
-Additionally, my commercial experience as an analyst includes working with relational databases like PostgreSQL, MySQL, and SQLite, as well as NoSQL databases like MongoDB in relevant projects.
+Regarding frontend technologies, I work with HTML, CSS/Bootstrap, JavaScript, jQuery, and AlpineJS.
+For databases, I use PostgreSQL, MySQL, and SQLite, as well as MongoDB for projects that require NoSQL solutions.